 CPJ’s emails to Egypt’s Supreme Council for Media Regulation, State Information Service, and Prosecutor General’s Office about the arrests and the internet blocks did not receive any responses.

-[Editor’s note: This article has been changed in its fourth paragraph to match the spelling of Omar Hisham’s name with previous CPJ reporting.]
+[Editor’s note: This article has been changed in its fourth paragraph to match the spelling of Omar Hisham’s name with previous CPJ reporting.
+The fifth and 11th paragraphs have been changed to include where Abd Ellah was streaming the protests and to correct details of his arrest, respectively.]